memothelemo/rbxts-transformer-fs/README.md

 		password = "1234",
 	}
 	print("My password is " .. secrets.password)
-	-- should print `My password is 1234`
+	-- should print: My password is 1234
 */
 ```